antfarmsocial/antfarmsocial.github.io/README.md

 > Influenced by Matt & Mattingly's Ice Cream Social podcast, and Scoop Group.

-This repo is for the github.io releases, see [main repo](https://github.com/antfarmsocial/AntFarmSocial) for development.
+This repo is for github.io publishing, see [main repo](https://github.com/antfarmsocial/AntFarmSocial) for development.

 *************************************
 Created by D.A.
 Braksator, 2023-2026.